Sh1r0Yaksha/SmolTAS/README.md

 * 'F5' decrements the timescale value by 0.1
 * 'F6' increments the timescale value by 0.1
 * This method is dependent on timescale value so your framerate changes while in slow motion
+* The value of timescale will be visible in the bottom left corner

 ### Frame Advance